TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 ---

 ## Resolver Leverages Deterministic PRNG

-A cryptographic hash function `H` is used as a deterministic PRNG.
+A cryptographic hash function `H` is used as a deterministic PRNG:

 digest = H(t || senderID || receiverID)

+yaml
+Copy code

 All selection decisions derive from fixed slices of this digest.